3 Ways to Bond your Team During a Crisis

 Here are some tips on increasing team engagement:

 - Begin with vision: Vision is a mission that is larger than the individual, yet at the same time is also personally compelling and inspiring.
 Vision transcends the mundane and ordinary details of the day.
 It provides inspiration in the midst of hard times, frustrating clients and routine work.
-According to Andy Stanley in his book, Visioneering, it takes 21 (!) repetitions for employees to buy into a vision.
+According to Andy Stanley in his book, Visioneering, it takes 21 (!) repetitions for team members to buy into a vision.
 Consequently, vision isn’t something you present once a year at a staff meeting and then assume everyone is on-board.
 Vision is something that permeates everything you do.
+Especially during troubled times, people need a vision to hold on to.
 Here are some examples of compelling visions:

 - Empower every child to reach for their true potential and grow

-- Give hope to everyone from the the financially secure to the financially distressed. ~Dave Ramsey-Financial Peace
+- Give hope to everyone from the financially secure to the financially distressed. ~Dave Ramsey-Financial Peace

 - Intentionally build relationships: In order for a team to bond, they have to feel connected.
-DISC training sets the stage for this as it encourages teams to recognize each other’s strengths and to value contrasting styles.
-Building relationships means structuring time while encouraging openness and support.
-Leaders can model this by making sure that they are a part of the equation.
+Building relationships means caring about individual needs as well as the mission of the team as a whole.
+Leaders can model this by making sure that they are sensitive to individual scenarios as well as keeping the big picture front and center.
 Recognize and nurture the peacemakers, the leaders, the creatives, the caring and compassionate individuals.
 Everyone has a role to play in building the team.

 - Identify the common enemy: This isn’t the same as competing for the highest test scores, pitting one department against another or achieving a higher sales quota than that of a competitor.
 This is much deeper than that.
-The common enemy my be a lack of understanding or information.
+The common enemy may be a lack of understanding or information.
 It may be a societal norm or personal label that interferes with the ability to grow and learn.
 It may be feelings of helplessness or hopelessness on the part of clients.
+It could even be the Corona virus and the consequences of it!
 Teams that are disconnected can be energized around overcoming a common problem.

 Above all remember that team building is a process.
 It isn’t planning a one time get together or team building activity.
 It takes time.
 It takes intentionally building rapport and understanding.
 It takes nurturing and correcting.
 Trust the process.